aam29dc/cxmatrix_cpp2/README.md

 if(typeid(_m[0]) != typeid(float) && typeid(_m[0]) != typeid(double) ...)
 ````

-a function pointer can't point a a function within a class (member function): we either change the function pointer or make the member function `static` (one function for all objects of this type):
+a function pointer can't point a function within a class (member function): we either change the function pointer or make the member function `static` (one function for all objects of this type):
 ````c++
 void (*cb)() = nullptr;